 In partnership with Asian Americans Advancing Justice (AAJC), National Asian Pacific American Women’s Forum (NAPAWF), and Immigrant Legal Resource Center (IRLC) we oppose the upcoming rescission of the H‑4 work authorization rule.

-Oppose the Rescission of the H-4 Work Authorization Rule That Would Harm Over 100,000 Asian Immigrant Women.
-Please see here for the full H-4 Guide.
+Oppose the Rescission of the H-4 Work Authorization Rule That Would Harm Nearly 90,000 Asian Immigrant Women.
+Please see here for the full H-4 EAD guide.

 What is an H-4 visa?

 The H‑4 visa is a visa issued to spouses and dependent children of H‑1B visa holders, who are foreign workers employed in specialty occupations requiring relevant bachelor’s or advanced degrees.
 Since 1997, more than 1.7 million individuals have received H‑4 visas.
 Approximately 136,000 individuals received H‑4 status in FY 2017.
 According to the State Department, the overwhelming majority of these individuals are of South Asian descent; specifically, in FY 2017, approximately 86% of those who received H‑4 visa status were from South Asian countries.